Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 The Midday Reset

 Snowboarding demands movement.
-Coffee supports recovery.
+Meanwhile, coffee supports recovery.

 Together, they create rhythm.